Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Introduction

+We now consider solving the linear system $\bA \bv = \bff$ with the generalised minimum residual method (GMRES) introduced by Saad and Schultz in \cite{SaSc:86}; for details of the implementation of this algorithm, see, e.g., \cite{Sa:03, Gr:97}.

-\begin{theorem}[A bound on the number of GMRES iterations] Let $\Oi$ be a 2- or 3-d convex obstacle whose boundary $\Gamma$ is analytic and curved.
-Consider the Galerkin method as described in \S\ref{sec:form}; i.e.~the subspaces $\cV_h$ consist of piecewise polynomials of degree $p$ for some fixed $p\geq 0$ and satisfy Assumption \ref{ass:Vh}, and the Galerkin matrix corresponding to \eqref{eq:Galerkin} is denoted by $\bA$.
-Let the constants $\eta_0$ and $k_0$ be as in Theorem \ref{thm:coer}.
-For the rest of this theorem we assume that $k\geq k_0$ and $\eta$ is chosen so that $\eta_0 k \leq \eta\lesssim k$.
+\begin{theorem}[A bound on the number of GMRES iterations] Let $\Oi$ be a 2- or 3-d convex obstacle whose boundary $\bound$ is analytic and curved.
+Let $\cV_h$ satisfy Part (b) of Assumption \ref{ass:Vh}, let the Galerkin matrix corresponding to \eqref{eq:Galerkin} be denoted by $\bA$, and consider GMRES applied to $\bA \bv= \bff$